Daniele Comboni: Sainthood

 The miracle required for him to be sainted was investigated in Khartoum from 9 to 28 May 2001 and received C.C.S. validation on 3 September 2001 before a medical panel approved it on 11 April 2002; the theologians followed suit on 6 September 2002 as did the C.C.S. on 15 October 2002.
 John Paul II confirmed this miracle on 20 December 2002 and scheduled the date for Comboni's canonization in a papal consistory held on 20 February 2003; the pope canonized Comboni in Saint Peter's Square on 5 October 2003.
 The miracle in question was the healing of the Muslim mother Lubana Abdel Aziz (b.
 1965) who – on 11 November 1997 – was admitted into a Khartoum hospital for a caesarean section; the hospital was one that the Comboni Missionary Sisters managed.
-The infant was born but the mother suffered from repeated bleeding and other serious problems and was on the point of death despite a blood transfusion.
-The doctors were pessimistic about her chances but the nuns began a novena to Comboni.
-The woman healed, despite the odds, on 13 November and was discharged from the hospital on 18 November.
+The infant was born but the mother suffered from repeated bleeding and other serious problems and was at the point of death on 13 November despite a blood transfusion.
+The doctors were pessimistic about her chances but the nuns prayed a novena to Comboni.
+The woman did not die, defying expectations, and was discharged from the hospital, completely recovered, on 18 November.